rpm-software-management/dnf/doc/command_ref.rst

 ``dnf [options] autoremove``

-    Removes all "leaf" packages from the system that were originally installed as dependencies of user-installed packages, but which are no longer required by any such package.
+    Removes all packages from the system that were originally installed as dependencies of user-installed packages, but which are no longer required by any such package.

 ``dnf [options] autoremove <spec>...``